ThomasKaiser/Knowledge/articles/schedutil-and-EAS.md

 Funny!
 A76 is between 1.9 to 2.7 times faster than A55 at identical clockspeed.

-The most fascinating properties are those from Amlogic of course: they simply decided to use a nicely looking `1024` number, divide it by 2 for fun and then throw those two numbers at random DT locations which results in the A76 in their S928X being exactly twice as performant **and** power efficient as a little A55.
+The most fascinating properties are those from Amlogic of course: they simply decided to use a nicely looking `1024` number, divide it by 2 for fun and then throw those two numbers at random DT locations which results in the A76 in their S928X being exactly twice as performant **and** power efficient at the same time as a little A55.
 'As expected' one could say since Amlogic has a 'track record' of not only [cheating with clockspeeds](https://www.cnx-software.com/2016/08/28/amlogic-s905-and-s912-processors-appear-to-be-limited-to-1-5-ghz-not-2-ghz-as-advertised/) but also messing up performance on SoCs with more than one cluster since in the past they always forgot to add `capacity-dmips-mhz` properties for the cores and as an example [on their S912 with two clusters consisting of A53 limited to either 1.0 or 1.4 GHz single-threaded workloads mostly ended up on the slower A53 at only 1.0 GHz](https://forum.khadas.com/t/s912-limited-to-1200-mhz-with-multithreaded-loads/2311/54?u=tkaiser).

 Google/Samsung and MediaTek seem to have actually measured something while the 100/300 values from Rockchip for the RK3588 are obviously just two random numbers chosen.

-The clear winner is Unisoc since they [provide detailed power costs](https://github.com/realme-kernel-opensource/realme_C31_C35_narzo50A-Prime-AndroidR-kernel-source/blob/79c7c8b238a20393a78ee5f1110991bd4280e143/arch/arm64/boot/dts/sprd/ums9620.dtsi#L133-L173).
+The winner is Unisoc since they [provide detailed power costs](https://github.com/realme-kernel-opensource/realme_C31_C35_narzo50A-Prime-AndroidR-kernel-source/blob/79c7c8b238a20393a78ee5f1110991bd4280e143/arch/arm64/boot/dts/sprd/ums9620.dtsi#L133-L173) though nobody knows with which methodology they generated those numbers (`sysbench`?)

 But why do the `capacity-dmips-mhz` differ between SoC vendors?
-Did they by accident discover that using Dhrystone is a bad idea since being more a software than a hardware benchmark not representing anything even remotely what we do on today's CPUs?
+Did they by accident discover that using Dhrystone is a bad idea since being more of a software than a hardware benchmark not representing anything even remotely what we do on today's CPUs?

 At least not in Rockchip's case since I personally measured half a year ago to discover this: [the VAX MIPS ratings generated with same dhrystone binary suggest the A76 being 2.32 faster than an A55 at same clockspeed (14540 / 6260 = 2.32)](https://github.com/ThomasKaiser/sbc-bench/blob/master/Benchmarking_some_benchmarks.md#dhrystone--dmips--dmipsmhz).
 So when relying on this DMIPS nonsense it would have to read `capacity-dmips-mhz = <441>;` for the A55 cores.
 And this should be the same for any other A76/A55 combo out there since this Dhrystone joke is that small that it runs entirely inside CPU caches.
+But since the Dhrystone joke is a compiler/libs benchmark it may be possible that Rockchip really set these numbers based on 'measured' DMIPS just by using a different compiler version or whatever.

 Let's use the popular Geekbench 6 suite (though giving questionable numbers on any platform other than x86) and have a look at the A76 and A55 both at 1800 MHz in RK3588 (with the LPDDR at 4800 MT/s): `MaxKHz=1800000 Netio=powerbox-1/4 sbc-bench.sh -G` (sbc-bench executes Geekbench multiple times and on hybrid systems also on each CPU cluster individually)

-A76 single-threaded 3.23 times faster than A55 at same clock: https://browser.geekbench.com/v6/cpu/compare/5841948?baseline=5842066 ([full results](https://sprunge.us/B7m0Gs))
+A76 single-threaded *on average* 3.23 times faster than A55 at same clock: https://browser.geekbench.com/v6/cpu/compare/5841948?baseline=5842066 ([full results](https://sprunge.us/B7m0Gs))

 Clicking on the Geekbench browser link is interesting due to the wide range of performance differences with individual sub tests between the in-order A55 and the out-of-order A76 which hints at the whole idea of an energy model based on two properties per core type being flawed (I guess there's lots of real-world tasks where execution on an A55 needs way more time than just 2.5 times longer according to what SoC vendors have written to `.dtsi` files)